Nick Boyle: 2015

 The Baltimore Ravens selected Boyle in the fifth round with the 171st overall pick in the 2015 NFL draft.
 He was the ninth tight end selected in the draft and the second tight end selected by the Ravens, with the first being Minnesota's Maxx Williams (second round, 55th overall).
 He was the 27th player to be drafted from Delaware and became teammates with fellow Delaware alumnus Joe Flacco.

 On May 7, 2015, the Baltimore Ravens signed Boyle to a four-year, $2.44 million contract that includes a signing bonus of $166,254.

-He competed with Maxx Williams, Crockett Gilmore, Dennis Pitta, and Konrad Reuland throughout training camp for the vacant starting tight end position left by the departure of Owen Daniels.
+He competed with Maxx Williams, Crockett Gillmore, Dennis Pitta, and Konrad Reuland throughout training camp for the vacant starting tight end position left by the departure of Owen Daniels.

 He made his professional regular season debut in the Ravens' season-opening 19–13 loss to the Denver Broncos.
 On September 27, 2015, Boyle caught two passes for 19 yards during a 28–24 loss to the Cincinnati Bengals.
 He made the first reception of his career on a six-yard pass from Joe Flacco in the second quarter.
 On October 1, 2015, Boyle made his first career start and caught three passes for 12 receiving yards in a 23–20 victory at the Pittsburgh Steelers.
 During a Week 10 matchup against the Jacksonville Jaguars, he had three receptions for a season-high 35 receiving yards in the Ravens' 22–20 loss.

 On December 7, 2015, it was reported that the NFL would suspend Boyle for four games after violating the NFL's performance-enhancing drug policy.
 He was required to forfeit his salary for four games, equaling $112,132.
 Boyle was immediately suspended and missed Weeks 14–17.
 He finished the season with a total of 18 receptions for 153 receiving yards in 11 games and two starts.